 The fat is then carefully treated and re-injected with a small cannula into the areas of the face that have lost volume.

 The fat removal portion is usually performed using a local anesthetic in addition to intravenous sedation.
 In the appropriate patient, it can be performed with local Lidocaine injections alone.
 In addition, a topical numbing cream can make it more comfortable.
-Your comfort is always a priority for Dr. Singer.
+Your comfort is always a priority for Prime Plastic Surgery.